-SCA's proposed prices are listed in Table 8.2.
+SCA's proposed prices in its September 2008 submission are listed in Table 8.2.
 These prices would result in SCA generating approximately 80 per cent of its revenue from its fixed charge to Sydney Water, and only 20 per cent from its volumetric charge.
 This is a significant change from IPART's 2005 determination which, as discussed above, set prices so the volumetric charge generates around 65 per cent of revenue.